Watchmen: Film adaptation

 Jared Harris voices his deceased friend Ridley, whom the Captain hallucinates is talking to him.
 Snyder had Butler and Harris record their parts together.
 Snyder considered including the animated film in the final cut, but the film was already approaching a three-hour running time.
-Gerard Butler, who starred in 300, voices the Captain in the film, having been promised a role in Watchmen that never materialized.
-The Tales of the Black Freighter was given standalone DVD release which also will Under the Hood, a documentary detailing the characters' backstories, named after the character Hollis Mason's (the first Nite Owl) memoirs.
+The Tales of the Black Freighter was given standalone DVD release which also includes Under the Hood, a documentary detailing the characters' backstories, named after the character Hollis Mason's (the first Nite Owl) memoirs.
 The film itself was released on DVD four months after Tales of the Black Freighter, and in November 2009, a four-disc set was released as the "Ultimate Cut" with the animated film edited back into the main picture.
 The director's cut and the extended version of Watchmen both include Tales of the Black Freighter on their DVD releases.

 Len Wein, the comic's editor, wrote a video game prequel entitled Watchmen: The End Is Nigh.

 Dave Gibbons became an adviser on Snyder's film, but Moore has refused to have his name attached to any film adaptations of his work.
 Moore has stated he has no interest in seeing Snyder's adaptation; he told Entertainment Weekly in 2008 that "[t]here are things that we did with Watchmen that could only work in a comic, and were indeed designed to show off things that other media can't".
 While Moore believes that David Hayter's screenplay was "as close as I could imagine anyone getting to Watchmen", he asserted he did not intend to see the film if it were made.